-The British Pharmacological Society and the Medical Schools Council are working together to develop the Prescribing Safety Assessment (PSA) that will allow all students to demonstrate their competencies in relation to the safe and effective use of medicines.
+The British Pharmacological Society and MSC Assessment are working together to develop the Prescribing Safety Assessment (PSA) that will allow all students to demonstrate their competencies in relation to the safe and effective use of medicines.

 Why are we doing this?